Descripción del puesto:

 opportunity for extension for an additional three (3) months depending on the needs of the department.
 The Africa Section highlights initiatives by Africa, the UN and the international

 community agenda to promote the continent's development.
-The section produces Africa Renewal magazine, an authoritative quarterly distributed to over 45,000 subscribers around
+The section produces Africa Renewal magazine, an authoritative magazine distributed to over 45,000 subscribers around

 the world.
-We also maintain an online presence, including a website, social media platforms, and online newsletter providing African news and analysis.
-We provide public information
+We also maintain an online presence, including a website, social media platforms, and online newsletter providing African news and solutions-oriented content.
+We provide

 Duties may include the following: